richwynmorris/LS180/sql_revision_notes.md

     FROM table_name
     ORDER BY col_2 DESC, col_1;
     ```

+    In `ORDER BY` the `false` value comes before the `true` value and if two values are the same then the order they will be placed in will be arbitrary.

 - What is the `WHERE` clause used for and what does it do?